Lutetium (177Lu) Oxodotreotide

-The recommended treatment regimen in adults consists of 4 infusions of 7.4 GBq each.
+LUTATHERA® is a ready-to-use radiopharmaceutical medicinal product for single intravenous (IV) use only.1 The recommended treatment regimen in adults consists of 4 infusions of 7.4GBq each (total LUTATHERA® administered is 29.6GBq).
 The recommended interval between each administration is 8 weeks.1

-- In case of severe nausea or vomiting during amino acid solution infusion, an antiemetic of a different pharmacological class can be administered.
+- In case of severe nausea or vomiting during amino acid solution infusion, an antiemetic of a different pharmacological class can be administered

 - LUTATHERA® infusion should start 30 minutes after the beginning of the amino acid solution infusion, with the infusion rate of approximately 400mL/h (this infusion rate is the reference rate; the infusion should start at a lower rate of <100mL/h for the first 5-10 minutes and should then be increased depending on the patient’s venous status).
-LUTATHERA® should be administered over 30 ± 10 minute-time span.
+LUTATHERA® should be administered over 30 ± 10 minutes

 Radiopharmaceuticals should be received, used and administered only by authorised personnel in designated clinical settings.
 Radiopharmaceutical receipt, storage, use, transfer and disposal are subject to the regulations and/or appropriate licenses of the competent official organisation.1

-Tests should be performed:
+These tests should be performed:

 - At least once within 2-4 weeks prior to LUTATHERA® administration, and shortly before administration